JonKing93/Paleo-DA-Hackathon--October-2022/source/kalmanFilter/outline.rst

 Outline
 =======

-In our final section, we'll explore the ``kalmanFilter`` class, which is used to run Kalman filter data assimilation algorithms.
+In our final section, we'll explore the ``kalmanFilter`` class, which we'll use to run a Kalman filter data assimilation algorithms.
 This section contains the pages:

+:doc:`da-algorithms`
+    We'll start with some brief comments about the data assimilation algorithms supported in DASH. brief summary of the data assimilation algorithms in the DASH toolbox.
+We'll also comment on the relationship of these algorithms with other classes in the toolbox.

 :doc:`kalmanFilter`
-    We'll first give an overview of the ``kalmanFilter`` class.
+    Then, we'll examine the ``kalmanFilter`` class in detail.
 We'll examine the essential inputs to a Kalman filter, see variations in the algorithm supported by the class, and explore the types of outputs produced by an assimilation.

 :doc:`code8`
     In the final coding session, we'll use the class to run a Kalman filter assimilation for our datasets.